-We all know how litigious our society has become in the area of employment-related issues.
-Every recruiter, hiring manager, executive, and department manager must realize that asking illegal interview questions or making improper inquiries can lead to discrimination or wrongful-discharge lawsuits, and these suits can be won or lost based on statements made during the interview process.
+Every recruiter, hiring manager, executive, and department manager should realize that asking the wrong interview questions or making improper inquiries can lead to discrimination or wrongful-discharge lawsuits, hiring the wrong employees, or both.
+Lawsuits can be won or lost based on statements made during the interview process.

-Thus, it is important to incorporate risk management into your interviewing process to help minimize your firm's exposure to employment practices liability.
+Thus, it is important to incorporate risk management into your interviewing process to maximize your ability to assess candidates and minimize your firm's exposure to employment practices liability.
+You can manage the risk in your interviews by performing a job analysis audit, developing open-ended behavioral interview questions, and avoiding certain types of questions.

 It is also important to avoid making statements during the interview process that could be alleged to create a contract of employment.
 When describing the job avoid using terms like "permanent," "career job opportunity," or "long-term."

-This could lead to a breach of contract claim where the employee asserts that he or she can't be terminated unless it's proven that he or she didn’t do a "good job."
+If the applicant accepts the job and six months later was laid off due to personnel cutbacks, it could be viewed as a breach of contract claim.
+The employee could assert that they can't be terminated unless it's proven that they didn’t do a "good job."
 Courts have, on occasion, held that such promises made during interviews created contracts of employment.

 These open-ended questions allow applicants to tell all about their skills, knowledge, and abilities.
 Some examples are: "Why are you leaving your current employer?"
-"Do you prefer routine, consistent [work or fast-paced tasks that change daily?”
-"And why?"
+"Do you prefer routine, consistent work or fast-paced tasks that change daily?”

 - Do you have a visual, speech, or hearing disability?